 1. WHAT IS YOUR PASSION?

-- In the beginning, your passion is what will drive you because money will not happen right away.
+- Your passion will need to drive you because money will not happen right away.

 - If you’re going to step away from the comfort of a 9-5 because you don’t like it, you might as well step into something you enjoy.